dhilipsiva/dhilipsiva.com/_posts/2015-01-26-architecture-at-appknox.md

 This system is used for data storage, queuing and pub/sub.
 Which is also responsible for a decoupled architecture.

-**Database Cluster**: We use MySQL.
+**Database Cluster**: We use Postgres.
 It goes without saying that it consists of a Write-Heavy master and few Read-Heavy replicas.

 **RabbitMQ**: A broker to our celery workers.
 We have different queues for different workers.
 Mainly `download`, `validate`, `upload`, `analyse`, `report`, `mail` and `bot`.
 The web server puts data into queue, the celery workers pick it up and run it.